-These are need-based non-repayable grants up to \$4,000 per year available to qualifying students with exceptional financial need, and is subject to allocated funding from the Department of Education.
+These need-based, federal, non-repayable grants up to \$4,000 per year are available to qualifying students with the greatest amount of financial need and are subject to funding from the Department of Education.
+Students apply for FSEOG by completing the FAFSA.